Star Wars Universe Roleplaying Game

 Applying Species Modifiers

-Once you have your base Ability Scores, apply your species’ bonuses.
-Some species grant fixed bonuses (e.g., +2 Dexterity), others allow flexible distribution (e.g., +1 to any ability).
+Your species affects your stats through biological, cultural, or evolutionary traits.
+Some species grant fixed bonuses (e.g., +2 Dexterity), while others offer flexible customization (e.g., +1 to any two abilities).

 Ability Modifiers